novilfahlevy/alkhairaat/SPATIE_REFACTORING_COMPLETE.md

 - Regional oversight role

 **Sekolah (`sekolah`):**
-- Can manage santri data for their lembaga
+- Can manage murid data for their lembaga
 - Can manage alumni data for their lembaga
 - Can update their lembaga information
 - Can view reports and export data for their institution